Greetings to you thrill seekers, conversationalists, and music lovers all across the fruited plan.

 Honor to speak to you.

-I've seen you once again, even though you don't know who I am, so I will get straight to my point.
+I've seen you once at Keith, even though you don't know who I am.

-I've been listening to you, and what I have gathered from what you said, the left is trying so hard to pin something, a terror attack on Bush, just to erase what Clinton didn't do in the 90s.
+I've been listening to you, and what I have gathered from what you said, the left is trying so hard to pin something, a terror attack, on Bush, just to erase what Clinton didn't do in the 90s.

 Do you agree with that?

-I think the strategy is more forward thinking.
+I think the strategy is more forward-thinking.

 I think the strategy is an electoral strategy for 2006 and 2008.